4/25/2019

 Chief Financial Officer

-So, Rob, I think the way to think of it, right, and I'll kind of maybe start with this year and move, you know, move forward for you here.
+So, Rob, I think the way to think of it, right, and I'll kind of maybe start with this year and move forward, you know, move forward for you here.
 Excuse me.
 So first of all, again, as Tom said, you know, we believe we've sized it.
-We have adjusted their range downward.
-It's .7% at the midpoint, which is, you know, in line with where they ended last year.
+We've adjusted their range downward.
+It's 11.7% at the midpoint, which is, you know, in line with where they ended last year.
 And we think we've seen that appropriately.
-We would expect the cadence of margin to improve quarter to quarter throughout this year with a little bit of a, you know, bias towards the second half.
-And then when you think about 2020 and beyond, if I were to take you back to the, you know, 2016 timeframe, 2017, even 2015, you know, the missiles was generating margins in the 13% range before we started to see, you know, this higher influx of the development and the classified work.
-And I believe that's still attainable, albeit out in time, right, because it's going to take time both for these development programs to transition into production and, you know, to implement some of the actions that we talked about and, you know, refocus on the program execution.
-So, you know, we're not going to peg a number, right, but we would say, you know, improvements, incremental improvements in 2020 and beyond, driven by both a combination as that mix shifts a little bit more favorably to production.
-The two big multiyear awards get into a, you know, a strong production cadence out in the future, and we execute better.
-It's going to be a combination of all of that.
-But clearly the business has demonstrated in the past, especially when the mix is different, how they can perform.
+We would expect the cadence of margin to improve quarter to quarter. throughout this year with a little bit of a bias towards the second half.
+And then when you think about 2020 and beyond, if I were to take you back to the 2016 timeframe, 2017, even 2015, you know, MIFLS was generating margins in the 13% range before we started to see. you know, this higher influx of the development and the classified work.
+And I believe that's still attainable, albeit out in time, right?
+Because it's going to take time both for these development programs to transition into production and, you know, to implement some of the actions that we talked about and, you know, refocus on the program execution.
+So, you know, we're not going to peg a number, right?
+But we would say, you know, improvements, incremental improvements, in 2020 and beyond, driven by both the combination as that mix shifts a little bit more favorably to production.
+The two big multi-year awards get into a strong production cadence out in the future, and we execute better.
+It's going to be a combination of all of that, but clearly the business has demonstrated in the past, especially when the mix is different, how they can perform.

 speaker